 Can you negotiate the price when you buy a leased car?

 It is often less of a hassle and less expensive for the company if you buy the car.
-So, they may be willing to lower the purchase price to make a deal.
+So, they may be willing to lower the purchase price to sweeten the deal.

 Can you buy out of a lease early?

 Yes, you can buy out of a lease at any time during the contract.
-However, there will be a buyout or early termination fee.
-The fee varies depending on your contract and how much time is left on it.
+However, you’ll have to pay an early termination fee.
+The cost of the fee varies depending on your contract and how much time is left on it.